Skip to main content

 For example, you could make a mobile app with voice-over functionality so people who are deaf or hard of hearing can easily interact with it.
 Or, you could create a website that is more accessible to people with disabilities by adding text instructions and captions.

 Designing for all is about creating products that are accessible to everyone, regardless of who they are or what abilities they have.
-It’s about being inclusive and understanding what might exclude certain users from enjoying your product.

 Test your work with a diverse group of people